TobyChow/live-text-recognition/README.md

 # live-text-recognition

-# Improvements / TODOs
+# Limitations
-- add zoom
+- Assumes text of interest is in a single line
-- local storage recent results
+- Camera must be in potrait orientation (upright)